- Step 1 : Book an appointment with the Institut Français

-You registered with a school or a university in France, or you are part of a student exchange program.
+You have enrolled in a school or university in France, or you are part of a student exchange program.
 You are ready to go and almost there… but not quite yet !

-You need a visa to enter and reside in France.
-Follow the procedure step by step in order to be granted a student visa.
+You need a visa to enter and live in France as a student.
+Follow the procedure below step by step in order to be granted a student visa.

 This appointment is mandatory for all students.